OXID-eSales/vat-tbe-services-documentation/intro.rst

 Payment modules
 ^^^^^^^^^^^^^^^

-Note the following restrictions:

-* The payment modules :productname:`PayPal Checkout`, :productname:`Amazon Pay`, and :productname:`Unzer Payment for OXID` are not yet available for version 7 of OXID eShop.

-  .. todo: Zahlungsmodule ergänzen, soabald verfügbarbar für eShop 7: vorerst ausblenden
-    The :productname:`PayPal Checkout`, :productname:`Amazon Pay`, and :productname:`Unzer Payment for OXID` payment modules are compatible with :productname:`OXID eShop eVAT`: Even with the quick purchase feature, your customer is taken to a checkout page where the customer confirms the order data including the VAT rate.
+Do the following:

-* The :productname:`PayPal` and :productname:`PayPal Plus` payment modules are not compatible with :productname:`OXID eShop` version 7 and are therefore not available for :productname:`OXID eShop eVAT`.
+* Check if your payment modules are available for OXID eShop version 7.

-You have to ensure that your third-party payment modules are compatible with :productname:`OXID eShop eVAT`.
+* Ensure that your third-party payment modules are compatible with :productname:`OXID eShop eVAT`.

   For more information, see :ref:`configuration:Ensuring compatibility with payment modules`.

 PDF Invoice
 ^^^^^^^^^^^